-Join us for a conversation about embedding sensors into products and components.
-Our OEM solutions experts Randy White and Brian Peters will discuss the process of engaging Interface to help with design, engineering, building and testing using our specialty load cells and torque transducers.
-We build to your specifications, so let’s talk about how to get started.
-Learn more in this detailed event about OEM market solutions.
+Interface recently hosted a conversation about embedding sensors into products and components.
+Our OEM solutions experts Randy White and Brian Peters discussed the process of engaging Interface to help with design, engineering, building and testing using our specialty load cells and torque transducers.
+We build to your specifications.
+Learn how to get started in this detailed event about OEM market solutions.

 The most common uses of force measurement in OEM (original equipment manufacturer) applications are when a force sensor is designed into a product that will be produced at mid to high volumes and provides real-time force feedback on certain product functions in use.
 Utilizing sensors as a feature enables data acquisition over time to monitor forces and understand how those forces effect product efficiency, safety, quality or all of these performance metrics.
 This ultimately is used to design a better product, in the current state and for future enhancements or to know when a product is performing best or risks breaking down.

 Did you know that there is another application of force sensors in OEM applications that is playing a large role in the factory of the future?
 This is when we turn an active component into a sensor and use that data to create automated actions.
 This solution is used when there is a desire to take a moving component within a system and make it smarter, ultimately allowing it to make data-based decisions on its own.